 Last month I discovered a web, CodinGame, where people can learn to program or try new languages in a fun way.
 There are small tutorials, to familiarize with loops, conditions, arrays and things like that.
-There are also quick competitions, between users (5 minute battles) and multiplayer games.
-There is also a contest every month, it is a multiplayer game but with prizes 😀
+Quick competitions between users (5 minute battles) and multiplayer games.
+And also a contest every month, it is a multiplayer game but with prizes 😀

 When I found it there was a contest going on, called Hypersonic.
 And it looked really good, so I decided to try it out and see if I could reach a high score in the rankings and for fun.

 Hypersonic is pretty much a bomberman, and the objective is to destroy more boxes than your opponents.
 Simple uh?
 Nothing I can’t do.
 So yeah, the start is easy enough cause you don’t have to care about being killed by bombs, nor selecting moves very carefully.
 You just move and place bombs and if your bot performs better than the «boss», you are promoted to the next league.

 But the contest was really fun.
 I spent like 5 days on it, 2 of them full time (and when I say full time I mean 24h – 8h to sleep and a couple hours to «survive» as a human), and it is always a good idea to do new things and learn something different having fun on the way.
 The people at CodinGame did a great job with this game, rules were clear, leagues were challenging, well done!!